priyank15/priyank15/README.md

 This is Priyank Devurkar <br>
 I am interested in web development, software development with a focus on backend technologies.<br>
-I have recently been certified in PMP and worked as a Project Manager leading projects for end-to-end delivery.<br>
 I have exposure in Fintech & BFSI Domain particularly banking & payment systems (Local- UPI & Cross-Border Payments).<br>

 Below are the technologies I work on:<br>
 Java<br>